'House of the Dragon' episode 10: Dance, dragons, dance

 They wonder about other, major Houses — Arryn of the Eyrie, Tully of Riverrun, Stark of Winterfell, and Baratheon of Storm's End.
 They worry about Corlys Velaryon, too.

-As for their enemies they know: The Hightowers (duh) and the Lannisters — which is a problem as the Lannisters are the major House of the Westerlands.
+As for the enemies they know: The Hightowers (duh) and the Lannisters — which is a problem, as the Lannisters are the major House of the Westerlands.

 Dragon Roll Call!